naeemhaq/postfix-stack/README.md

 # AWS Postfix Container Stack

-AWS cloudformation stack that deploys postfix MTA container instances in AWS Fargate with:
+A multi-level AWS cloudformation stacks that deploys infrastructure for postfix MTA container instances in AWS Fargate with:

 - three tier vpc
 - a general security group